grafana/agent/docs/developer/releasing.md

 Add the new version to the "[pkg/operator/defaults.go](https://github.com/grafana/agent/blob/main/pkg/operator/defaults.go)" file.
 If there is a release candidate (`-rc.N`) version, remove it.

-#### Update manifests and dashboards

-Run `make generate-manifests` and `make generate-dashboards` to update manifests in case they are stale.

 ### Merge freezes

 Release shepherds may request a merge freeze to main for any reason during the